pingcap/docs/statement-summary-tables.md

 > **Warning:**
 >
 > Statements summary persistence is an experimental feature.
 It is not recommended that you use it in the production environment.
 This feature might be changed or removed without prior notice.
-The syntax and implementation might be modified before GA.
 If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 As described in the [Limitation](#limitation) section, statements summary tables are maintained in memory by default.
 Once the TiDB server restarts, all the statements summary data will be lost.
 Starting from v6.6.0, TiDB experimentally provides [the configuration item `tidb_stmt_summary_enable_persistent`](/tidb-configuration-file.md#tidb_stmt_summary_enable_persistent-new-in-v660) to allow users to enable or disable statements summary persistence.